sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/celebrate.md

 ## Celebrating a promotion:

 Promotions are a big deal!
-The People Team is working to develop a custom anniversary gift, but in the meantime, please follow the below guidance:
+The People Team is working to develop a custom promotion gift, but in the meantime, please follow the below guidance:

 - Each manager is responsible for celebrating their teammates’ promotions.
 We recommend:
   - Send a Slack in `#Teammate-annouce` and cross-post in `#thanks`